CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 12. In the **Ready to configure** page, select **Configure** to run the configuration.

+    >**Note** : If you encounter any directory synchronization errors, proceed with the upcoming labs as planned.
+You can return to this task and the following ones after completing the final lab.
+Please be aware that directory synchronization may take up to 24 hours to complete.

 13. When the configuration is complete, select **Exit**.

 14. Switch to **SEA-CL2**.